at-import/jacket/readme.md

 ### Dress appropriately

 Jacket helps you orgainze stylesheets for a multi context build process.
-Write and maintain a master stylesheet and output custom tailored stylesheets for specific devices, browsers, and builds.
+Write and maintain a master stylesheet, then output custom tailored stylesheets for specific devices, browsers, and builds.

 ### Usage